-When weather conditions appear threatening, employees shall turn on either media via internet/cell access or radio to ensure prompt notification of tornado or severe storm watches and warnings issued by the National Weather Service.
+When weather conditions appear threatening, employees shall turn on either television or radio to ensure prompt notification of tornado or severe storm watches and warnings issued by the National Weather Service.
+A tornado watch means conditions are favorable for a tornado to develop.
+A tornado warning means an actual tornado has been sighted in the area.

-Tornado Watch: Employees should alert all other employees in the building of the weather status.
-All outdoor activities will be postponed until the watch has been cancelled by the National Weather Service.
+1. During a tornado watch, employees should alert all other employees in the building of the weather status.
+Any outdoor activities will be postponed until the watch has been cancelled by the National Weather Service.

-Tornado Warning: All employees and individuals shall proceed to the safe area and position themselves to protect their eyes and head by assuming a curled (fetal) position with head and face covered by arms as much as possible.
+2. During a tornado warning, all trainees, guests, and employees shall proceed to the safe area (see below) and position themselves so as to protect their eyes and head by assuming a curled (fetal) position with head and face covered by arms as much as possible.